-Fixed Wireless Internet Installations – What to Expect
+Fixed Wireless Business Internet Installations – What to Expect

-Fixed Wireless Internet provides high speed broadband access to a single location via radio waves.
-Capable of delivering gigabit speeds with identical jitter and latency as fiber, Fixed Wireless Internet circuits can be installed in a fraction of the time and for a fraction of the cost of competing technologies.
+Fixed Wireless Internet providers deliver high-speed broadband access to a single location via radio waves.
+Capable of delivering gigabit speeds with identical jitter and latency to fiber, Fixed Wireless Internet circuits can be installed at your business in a fraction of the time, and for a fraction of the cost, of competing technologies.
 Want to learn more about Fixed Wireless Internet?
 Check out this video: https://www.youtube.com/watch?v=V8GvGOKCpnk

-So, what does a Fixed Wireless Internet installation look like?
+So, what does a Fixed Wireless Business Internet installation look like?

 Prior to Circuit Installation

-In order to deliver high speed Internet access, a Fixed Wireless Internet service provider must first confirm a client’s location has an express line of sight (LOS) to a nearby Base Station (telecom tower).
-While different providers may administer varying methods to confirm LOS, most wireless internet service providers (WISPs) encounter situations where a site visit is sometimes needed to confirm serviceability.
+In order to deliver high-speed Internet access, a Fixed Wireless Internet service provider must first confirm a client’s business location has an express line of sight (LOS) to a nearby Base Station (telecom tower).
+While different wireless business Internet providers may administer varying methods to confirm LOS, most Wireless Internet Service Providers (WISPs) encounter situations where a site visit is sometimes needed to confirm serviceability.
 Typically, a roof access form (RAF) is required from the building owner or property management company prior to conducting a site visit.
-Assuming access is granted, onsite techs can then confirm LOS and test signal strength from the intended installation point.
+Assuming access is granted, on-site techs can then confirm LOS and test signal strength from the intended installation point.

 Not sure how much bandwidth your business needs?
 Check out our simple guide by clicking here.